If you want to readjust your Moving Average Cost, please contact us.

-Once your variants have synced to QuickBooks Commerce, navigate to Inventory > Products, then click the Bulk Manage button and select Import Initial Costs.
+Once your variants have synced to QuickBooks Commerce, from the main navigation bar, click on Inventory > Products, then click the Bulk Manage button and select Import Initial Costs from the dropdown.

-Select the Export your initial cost price CSV optionto download a CSV file containing each of the variants you can set an Initial Cost Price for.
+Select the Download a list of your variants option to download a CSV file containing each of the variants you can set an Initial Cost Price for.

-Add your variant costs (per unit) to the Price columnand save the file.
+Within the .CSV file, add your variant costs (per unit) to the Price column and save the file.

 Next, drag your newly saved file into the shaded box (you can also click to select your file), then click the green UPLOAD button.
 Your cost prices will now be imported into QuickBooks Commerce.

-The updated cost values for your variants can now be viewed on the right-hand side of the variant details page. 🎉
+Your variants' updated cost values will now be displayed on the right-hand side of the variant details page. 🎉